Mahi-agrawal84/FrontEnd-Dev/README.md

 **Topic:** CSS Flexbox, Grid, and Visual Design Enhancements

 ### What I Learned
-- Flexbox and Grid for modern layouts
+- Layout design using Flexbox and Grid
-- Deepened Box Model understanding
+- Deepened understanding of the Box Model
-- Added gradients, shadows, and transforms
+- Applied gradients, shadows, and transforms
-- Used pseudo-classes and combinators
+- Used pseudo-classes and combinators for advanced styling

 ### Task
 Create a calculator layout using CSS Grid, gradients, and box shadows.